 While you may think of bitcoin as being a cryptocurrency, some users think of it as a trust anchor.
 By embedding data into Bitcoin’s blockchain, other systems can gain new properties such as tamper evidence and immutability.

 But OP_RETURN isn’t the only way to anchor other systems onto Bitcoin’s blockchain.
 Sidechains use pegging mechanisms to cryptographically lock BTC on the main chain and then allow users to unlock a proportional amount of tokens on a sidechain.
 This allows for experimentation with other features that are unlikely to be added to the Bitcoin protocol.
 At time of writing the only two production sidechains are RSK and Liquid.
-Work continues to progress on drivechains, though it's hard to say if and when we'll see drivechains in production use.
+Work continues to progress on drivechains, though given their controversial natures it's hard to say if or when we'll see drivechains in production use.

 Since we can't actually observe payments on the Lightning Network, we have to settle for anecdotal reports by major node operators about the volumes they're seeing.

-2022 saw a major unwind of lending activities and wrapped bitcoin bore the brunt of the fallout.
+2022 saw a major unwind of lending activities and wrapped bitcoin bore some of the fallout - the trend appears to have continued this year.
 While many like to point out that there is "more bitcoin on Ethereum than Lightning Network" these figures are hardly comparable because the security models are completely different.